CHEX-MATE: CLUster Multi-Probes in Three Dimensions (CLUMP-3D), I. Gas Analysis Method using X-ray and Sunyaev-Zel'dovich Effect Data: Triaxial analysis: Formalism and the model fit

 where $\hat{T}_{\text{ sp}, i}$ is the model spectroscopic temperature within a pixel, and ${T}_{\text{ sp}, i}$ is the observed value with uncertainty $\delta T_{\text{ sp},i}$.

-For the X-ray SB, we employ a dual approach.
-We use a two-dimensional model fit within the circular region that encloses 80\% of the emission and one-dimensional analysis for the outside region where the background and the source emission is comparable and signal-to-noise ratio is relatively low.
-In the exterior region, we compute azimuthal medians in annular bins to mitigate biases in measuring X-ray SB caused by gas clumping, as suggested by \cite{2015MNRAS.447.2198E}.
-While our current analysis solely uses the two-dimensional map of X-ray temperature, in future work we intend to implement an approach that is fully consistent with our treatment of the X-ray SB to also mitigate local deviations from homogeniety in the X-ray temperature data \citep{lovisari2023}.
+For the X-ray SB, we employed a dual approach.
+We used a two-dimensional model fit within the circular region that encloses 80\% of the emission and one-dimensional analysis for the outside region where the background and the source emission is comparable and signal-to-noise ratio is relatively low.
+In the exterior region, we computed azimuthal medians in annular bins to mitigate biases in measuring X-ray SB caused by gas clumping, as suggested by \cite{2015MNRAS.447.2198E}.
+While our current analysis solely uses the two-dimensional map of X-ray temperature, in future work we intend to implement an approach that is fully consistent with our treatment of the X-ray SB to also mitigate local deviations from homogeneity in the X-ray temperature data \citep{2023arXiv231102176L}.
 Then, the combined likelihood becomes

 where

 and